DroneDB/Server/README.md

 ## Set Storage Path

 By default DroneDB Server will store all data in a `storage/` folder.
-You can change that by passing a `--storage` parameter:
+You can change that by passing a path:

 ```
-./ddb-server.sh start --storage /path/to/storage
+./ddb-server.sh /path/to/storage
 ```

 See `./ddb-server.sh --help` for other options.